Skip to main content

 Add export

-To add a new export channel, follow these steps:
+To add a new export:

 1. Go to Exports from your site’s main menu.